ChitraAbilash/Nexter/README.md

 # Nexter
-Landing page for fictional company which sells luxury homes across the world!
+Landing page for a fictional company which sells luxury homes across the world!